Back to Podcast Guides

 2. What is the smallest regulating move?
 Ground contact, food, sleep, orienting, journaling, relational repair, movement, therapy, meditation, or skilled guidance?

-3. Am I trying to transcend what has not yet been included?
-John’s phrase is essentially “include and then transcend,” not “transcend and hope the body catches up.”6
+3. Am I trying to transcend what hasn't yet been included?
+John's phrase is essentially "include and then transcend," and the body keeps score of what you skipped.

-This is especially important for meditation.
-John describes early contemplative training as stabilizing attention so you can look more deeply at reactivity, conditioning, and trauma.7 But meditation is not automatically benign for every person in every state.
-Research on meditation-related adverse effects is still developing, yet studies have found that trauma history and trauma-related symptoms can predict distress or adverse effects in some mindfulness-based contexts.8
+This matters enormously for meditation.
+John describes early contemplative training as stabilizing attention so you can look more deeply at reactivity, conditioning, and trauma.
+But meditation is not automatically benign for every person in every state.
+Research on meditation-related adverse effects is still developing, yet studies have found that trauma history and trauma-related symptoms can predict distress or adverse effects in some mindfulness-based contexts.3

 A trauma-informed rule of thumb: